taiseen/next-blog-app/README.md

 <br/>

-# Learning Context From This Project:
+# Learning context by building this project:
 |No| Context learn by doing this project...                    |
 |--|-----------------------------------------------------------|
 | 1| Dynamic Routing                                           |